srikanthkakumanu/do-java/app/src/main/java/collections/notes.md

 * It maps keys to values.
 * It is **not ordered**.
 * It does **NOT allow duplicate keys** because keys should be unique.
+* HashMap is fastest and LinkedHashMap is faster and TreeMap is slow performant compared to other two.

 ## **SortedMap**

 * It is extended from Map.
 * It is **ordered for keys unlike standard Map mentioned above**.
 * It does **NOT allow duplicate keys**.
+* TreeMap is implementation class.

 ## **Collection Iterables**